We are here for families.

 Choice in Supports for Independent Living (CSIL) is an alternative for eligible home support clients.
 CSIL was developed to give British Columbians with daily personal care needs more flexibility in managing their home support services.

 The GF Strong Adolescent and Young Adult Program offers young people with acquired or congenital disabilities, living in British Columbia and the Yukon, with an opportunity to address their rehabilitation needs and the transitional tasks of adolescence.

 Bridges to the Future is a community based resource program designed to help youth gain independence as they transition toward adulthood.
 The program was created in 2002 to support youth between the ages of 15-24 with physical disabilities.
 The program is situated in Victoria but serves residents of BC and the Yukon.

 Canuck Place Resource Materials

 The Family Handbook is a publication for families joining the Canuck Place program.
-Originally published in July 2002, it has been updated in April 2008 and describes what families need to know about the care and services offered, guidelines and policies and other helpful information.
+It describes what families need to know about the care and services offered, guidelines and policies and other helpful information.